 8. Simone de Beauvoir (1908 – 1986)

-French writer and feminist Simone de Beauvoir became famous for her writings on both feminist theory and feminist existentialism.
+French author and feminist Simone de Beauvoir became famous for her writings on both feminist theory and feminist existentialism.

 France would grant women the right to vote during her lifetime in 1946, due to the advocacy work of writers and philosophers like her.